fediverse-devnet/feditest/docs/plan/index.md

 To illustrate how a tester might interact with the test suite, consider the following.
-Note that once we start implementing, the actual supported interactions may differ substantially; this is a straw proposal:
+Note that once we start implementing, the actual supported interactions may differ substantially; so this is a straw proposal for illustrative purposes only:

 ### Setup